 Ironically, these were from 2004, nearly sixteen years ago!
 (Source)

-I specifically addressed this in a recent blog – The End of the Amazon Associates Era?
 In short, here are my thoughts about declining commission rates from Amazon:

 Taking a quick step back, decreasing commission rates shouldn’t be a surprise to us, affiliate publishers.
 We all know that Amazon is a business, a publicly-traded business, and its fiduciary responsibility is to its shareholders.
 Ultimately, those shareholders demand that Amazon needs to make a return on their investment.
 We’ve seen that Amazon is brilliant in its efficiency and from their perspective if they can cut commission rates with little to no forecasted downside then why wouldn’t they?
 Sorry affiliate publishers, it’s just business…